 The alpha factor is a correction factor applied as an additional incentive for BRPs to maintain a balanced portfolio in cases of structural imbalance in the Belgian grid.
 A structural imbalance occurs when the system imbalance exceeds 150 MW.
 The alpha factor increases exponentially as a function of the running average of the system imbalance in the last two quarters and flattens out at around EUR 200/MWh.
 This is shown in the graph below.
 For system imbalances below 150 MW, the alpha factor is 0.

 Take advantage of the opportunities in the markets

 Next Kraftwerke operates one of the largest virtual power plants in Europe and is a leading trader of renewable energies.
-Discover our full product range now – from energy trading and reserve power, over spot market access and BRP-services, to VPP-as-a-Service.
+Discover our full product range now – from energy trading and reserve power, over spot market access to BRP-services.